singaround/songbook/songs/The-Northwest-Passage.md

 ---
 templateKey: song
 title: The Northwest Passage
+published: true
 wordsBy: Stan Rogers
 tuneBy: Stan Rogers
+chorusLine: 'Ah, for just one time I would take the Northwest Passage'
+songLine: Westward from the Davis Strait 'tis there 'twas said to lie
 tags:
   - song
 date: 2019-03-07T08:05:12.000Z
 ---
-_Ah, for just one time I would take the Northwest Passage_\
+>Ah, for just one time I would take the Northwest Passage\
-_To find the hand of Franklin reaching for the Beaufort sea;_\
+To find the hand of Franklin reaching for the Beaufort sea;\
-_Tracing one warm line through a land so wide and savage_\
+Tracing one warm line through a land so wide and savage\
-_And make a Northwest Passage to the sea._
+And make a Northwest Passage to the sea.

 Westward from the Davis Strait 'tis there 'twas said to lie\
 The sea route to the orient for which so many died;\